julianhecker/PolyGEE/README.md

 IMPORTANT: the executable requires the GSL library and the 1000 Genomes data.
 You can compile the tool using the make_file.

+Output: The tool provides the estimates for 1+Na and for h^2 * C_study with standard error in brackets.